TriticeaeToolbox/PHGv2/2019_hapmap/README.md

 # 2019_hapmap genotype protocol

-These genotypes were aligned to RefSeqV2 using liftover Filter the genotypes aligned to RefSeqV2 by comparing it to the VCF file from PHGv2.
+These genotypes were aligned to RefSeqV2 using liftover.
+Filter the genotypes aligned to RefSeqV2 by comparing it to the VCF file from PHGv2.

 1. Compare markers and accessions in 2019_hapmap with the genotypes in PHG470.
  - compare-2019_hapmap-phg470.pl